lochungtin/lochungtin/README.md

 - React Native mobile app developer
 - Microcontroller enthusiast

+## **Completed Work**

+- <a href="http://github.com/lochungtin/RN2048">RN2048</a>, the 2048 game, coded and <a href="http://github.com/lochungtin/RN2048/releases">released</a> in React Native as a 4 day weekend challenge

+- <a href="http://github.com/lochungtin/github-fetch">Github Fetch</a>, a <a href="https://www.npmjs.com/package/@enigmaoffline/github-fetch">npm</a> package to download any file stored in any publicly accessible github repo

+- <a href="http://github.com/lochungtin/kmeans-clustering">K Means Clustering</a>, a <a href="https://www.npmjs.com/package/@enigmaoffline/kmeans-clustering">npm</a> package to perform k-means clustering on a data set

 ## **Current Work**
-- School work
 - <a href="http://lochungtin.github.io/coincontrol.web">CoinControl</a>, a personal finance management app written in React Native
     - Stage: Close beta android testing

+- <a href="http://github.com/lochungtin/Preply">Preply</a>, a minimal note / todo list app with routine reminders and utility tools
+    - Stage: Development

 - Pyxelite, an ARGB <a href="http://github.com/lochungtin/Pyxelite">controller</a> powered by React Native with a ESP32 as the <a href="http://github.com/lochungtin/ESPyxelite">physical device</a>
-    - Stage: Alpha Android apk <a href="http://github.com/lochungtin/Pyxelite/releases">release</a>
+    - Mobile App - Stage: Alpha Android apk <a href="http://github.com/lochungtin/Pyxelite/releases">release</a>
+    - ESP32 Controller - Stage: Post development testing

 - <a href="http://github.com/lochungtin/Sonority">Sonority</a>, a multi-channel discord alarm bot that supports cross channel pinging
-    - Stage: Development

-- RPI4 NAS w/ File Sync
-    - Stage: Architecture design

-- Project Atlas (private personal project)
     - Stage: Development

 ## **Language Proficiency**